yahoojapan/ConfigCacheBundle/Resources/doc/extend-loaders.md

 }
 ```

-As a result, the `config.acme_demo.sample` service has a content that is replaced by `ArrayLoader`:
+As a result, the `ConfigCache` service has a content that is replaced by `ArrayLoader`:

 ```php
 <?php